 - Get it through other jobs in the industry, including operating as a truck driver or a dispatcher.

 Additionally, having transportation, shipping, and logistic industry insight is a great advantage to have as stating up-to-date on these sectors helps you best serve your clients.
-You can achieve this by reading publications regarding trucking, logistics, or shipping, and looking out for the current industry trends.
+You can achieve this by reading publications regarding broker trucking, logistics, or shipping and looking out for the current industry trends.

-Like with other businesses, if you want to be successful, having a plan to lay your freight business’s groundwork can help you for the long haul.
+Like with other businesses, if you want to know how to become a freight broker that’s successful, having a plan to lay your freight business’s groundwork can help you for the long haul.
 It gives you an idea of the startup costs, realistic goals, what your potential clients may like, and ample opportunities in the market.

 To help you develop a business plan that will help drive your business operations smoothly in the first years of your freight brokerage, here are the essential factors your plan should include:

-Besides choosing a unique company name, the most crucial aspect of creating a solid business plan is selecting a business structure recognized by your local or federal government.
+Besides choosing a unique company name as you learn how to start a freight brokerage, the most crucial aspect of creating a solid business plan is selecting a business structure recognized by your local or federal government.
 Below are the different business frameworks you can use for your freight broker company.

-The LLC lets you pass the company’s legal liability to the actual business and not the owner.
+- Limited Liability Corporation: The LLC lets you pass the company’s legal liability to the actual business, not the owner.
 All profits or losses are passed through this framework to the personal income without paying corporate taxes.
-However, the owner has to pay for self-employment taxes.
+However, the owner has to pay self-employment taxes.

-A partnershipis when two or more individuals establish a legal business framework.
-Profits from the broker freight company pass through personal income like the LLC structure.
+- Partnership: A partnership is when two or more individuals establish a legal business framework.
+Profits from the truckload broker company pass through personal income like the LLC structure.

-If you want to become a freight broker, one of the most vital components you need to ensure is meeting the legal requirements before doing business with clients.
-These include applying for a unique USDOT number, getting your broker authority, insurance, licenses, and securing a bond or trust fund.
+If you want to know how to be a broker for truckers, one of the most vital components you need to ensure is meeting the legal requirements before doing business with clients.
+These include applying for a unique USDOT number, getting your truck driver broker authority, business insurance, licenses, and securing a bond or trust fund.